8 Tips to prepare the PSLE

 Practising too many questions on the same topic might create more careless mistakes.

 It’s good to heed those warning signs and take a break.
-Revisit them again at a later time.
+Revisit them at a later time.

 Miraculously, the child spots them and answers correctly.